cstratopoulos/camargue/README.md

 for CMR::Solver.
 To get an idea of how branching machinery is laid out, look at derived classes of CMR::ABC::Brancher, or the namespace CMR::ABC.

-Inline references in this README are meant to be rendered by [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
-If you are reading it in plain text or on GitHub, then

-- extdeps is the External Dependences documentation in externals/extdeps.md
-- unittests is the Catch Unit Tests documentation in source/tests/unittests.md

 If you wish to browse the source code manually, I have tried to document it in a way that keeps header files compact and readable.
 Except for class/structure definitions, the